 WHO'S THE PROGRAM FOR?

-Any Stan State student who would like to learn and apply a creative approach to designing their life.
+Any Stan State student or alumni who would like to learn and apply a creative approach to designing their life.
 The course will “work” for people in a wide range of situations — from having a solid major and a good career idea already to being ready to declare a major or explore a new major.